Exporting to the United States

 Crossing the border with $10,000 or more?

 If you are crossing the Canadian border with $10,000 or more in Canadian funds or its equivalent in any form you have to report this to Canada Border Services Agency.
-The same applies if you are sending this amount by courier or by mail into or out of Canada, on your own behalf or the behalf of someone else.
+The same applies if you are sending this amount by courier or by mail into or out of Canada, on your own behalf or on someone else's behalf.

 Your shipment enters by informal entry when it: